 We have developed a holistic, cradle to career spectrum of services to ensure the success of all students.
-Information on our services that demonstrate a rationale - Bottom Line Advising,

-Check and Connect, Dual Enrollment, The National Network of Partnership Schools, and Too Good for Drugs and Violence - can be found on pages 36-43.
-The research base for our services connected directly to the four pillars of effective community schools can be found on page 18.
+Information on our services that demonstrate a rationale - Bottom Line Advising, Check and Connect, Dual Enrollment, The National Network of Partnership Schools, Too Good for Violence and Too Good for Drugs- can be found on pages 36-43.
+The research base for our services connected directly to the four pillars of effective community schools can be found on page 17.
 The following services reflect up-to-date knowledge from research and effective practices and are essential to our design.